Blue-Terra/kyc-program/README.md

 # I. Overview

-At Blue Terra we believe in building the protocol to facilitate the global democratizing of property ownership rights.
+Blue Terra is a decentralized protocol for the global democratization of stable and accessible property rights.

-To this end, we believe in the power of sharing some of the secret sauce that makes Blue Terra possible so that others may build and expand on the core model.
+Toward this end, we believe in the power of sharing some of the secret sauce that makes Blue Terra possible so that others may build and expand on the core model.

 This repo contains the source code for the Blue Terra [Civic](https://www.civic.com/) KYC nonce Solana program.